Address348 3rd St W

 Exterior Finish:White granite quarried from a site near Kootenai Lakes in Nelson, British Columbia.
 Every stone was hand-hewn.
 Additions have been made of precast granite

-Ordinance Rooms:Four ordinance rooms (four-stage progressive) and five sealing
+Ordinance Rooms:Four instruction rooms (four-stage progressive), five sealing rooms, and one baptistry

 The Cardston Alberta Temple is a historic Alberta landmark that stands on elevated ground in the center of Cardston.
-Founded by Mormon settlers in 1887, the small community lies just 15 miles north of the U.S.-Canada border on southern Alberta's fertile plains.
-Outside the gates of the temple, a public visitors center (operated in the summer) offers several displays including construction photographs dating to the early 1900s.
+Founded by settlers of The Church of Jesus Christ of Latter-day Saints in 1887, the small community lies just 15 miles north of the U.S.-Canada border on southern Alberta's fertile plains.
+Outside the gates of the temple, a public visitors' center (operated in the summer) offers several displays including construction photographs dating to the early 1900s.

 The Cardston Alberta Temple was the first temple built in Canada.